-You can label your boxes however you wish, but I suggest labeling them as follows:
+You can label your boxes or other containers however you wish, but I suggest labeling them as follows:

 I hesitate to tell you that there is another category which can be helpful, because it can easily backfire on you if you aren't very committed to the decluttering process.
 That is the "not sure" box, which is where you can place items that you can't decide whether to keep or get rid of.